Market intelligence for international student recruitment from ICEF

 • On 22 May, a bipartisan group of congressional representatives asked the Department of Homeland Security to abandon the proposed rule and preserve the Duration of Status system

 There was something different about this year's annual NAFSA conference.
 The experience was wonderfully familiar in many ways, including the great conversations with colleagues, the many inspirational moments, and the steady drumbeat of new research and insights being shared around.
-The difference this year was the feeling of anticipation and concern in the air as delegates waited for an important rule change that is expected to be published by the US government any day.
+The difference was the feeling of anticipation and concern in the air as delegates waited for an important rule change that is expected to be published by the US government any day.

 The new rule will replace the current “Duration of Status” (D/S) admissions mechanism with fixed end dates, require students and exchange visitors to file formal extension applications with US Citizenship and Immigration Services (USCIS), shorten grace periods, and prevent programme changes.